elinscott/ase_koopmans/doc/ase/calculators/openmx.rst

 =====================

 By default, calculator uses `openmx` arguments to run the code.
-However, single node caluclating is not a good way to run heavy DFT calculation.
+However, single node calculating is not a good way to run heavy DFT calculation.
 Parallel computation is inevitable.
 In OpenMX calculator, user may choose the way to run.
 There are two ways to excute the code.
 First is to use MPI and the second is to use Plane Batch System.
 MPI method can be applied in general.
 To use it,